-To be further developed and elaborated at the workshop, the following recommendations within research, investment and policy actions have been found to be possible elements of the Atlantic Action Plan.
+To be further developed and elaborated at the workshop, the following recommendations in research, investment and policy actions have been found to be possible elements of the Atlantic Action Plan.

-The knowledge of the availability of resources that can be exploited in a cost-efficient way needs to be made available to operations.
+The knowledge of the availability of resources that can be exploited in a cost-efficient way would benefit from being made available to operations.

-- A concrete overview of the funding tools and mechanisms are needed for businesses to see the possibilities directed towards the exploitation of resources.
-Such an overview will be developed as part of project. - Closer coordination between all levels of stakeholders to achieve the greatest impact from the investments made - Large-scale and international exploitation need to be facilitated by an international authority, such as the EU, or by a closer relationship between the maritime clusters. - Development of industrial symbioses to create more dynamic and attractive locations for business development.
-The regional authorities will need to play a role in the local implementation but the concept could be developed centrally.
+- A concrete overview of the funding tools and mechanisms would help businesses see the possibilities directed towards the exploitation of resources.
+Such an overview will be developed as part of project. - Closer coordination between all levels of stakeholders to achieve the greatest impact from the investments made - Large-scale and international exploitation would benefit from being facilitated by an international authority, such as the EU, or by a closer relationship between the maritime clusters. - Development of industrial symbioses to create more dynamic and attractive locations for business development.
+Inclusion of regional authorities would benefit local implementation but the concept could be developed centrally.